Now – $1,850 pp

 Duration: Four days of face-to-face training plus online learning and a workplace logbook

 CPP20521 Certificate II in Fire Protection Inspection and Testing Course Overview

-This qualification is practical and applies to individual who wish either to have career as a fire protection technician or acquire the skills for non-trade installations and regular servicing of fire protection equipment and systems.
+This qualification is practical and applies to individuals who wish either to have career as a fire protection technician or acquire the skills for non-trade installations and regular servicing of fire protection equipment and systems.

 Attractive to employers, the qualification CPP20521 assists to reduce the compliance costs by managing their compliance internally.